nksmiles/lean-lede-fw/rockchip/readme.md

 # Firmware for Rockchip hardware

-Firmware for R2S etc. can be found on github easily, such not compiled.
+Firmware for R2C / R2S.